Initiation Program (IP) Information

 Hockey Canada's recommendations are at approximately 8 minutes into this video.

-Are there goalies in IP1?
+Are there goalies in the Initiation Program (IP)?

 At the start of the season the focus is on basic skill development, but later on for those that are ready Elks provides goalie equipment for players that are interested in trying the position.
 Every player is given the opportunity to try being goalie throughout the season, and once everyone interested has had a turn a player may get another opportunity.
 There may or may not be goalies used in all games/practices.